-Houston attorneys Neal Davis and Jed Silverman have collectively represented thousands of clients and tried hundreds of cases to juries.
-They have a proven track record of getting results.
-Because of their trial reputation, they frequently resolve cases favorably before trial.
+Houston attorney Neal Davis has represented thousands of clients and tried hundreds of cases to juries.
+He has a proven track record of getting results.
+Because of his trial reputation, he frequently resolves cases favorably before trial.
 Contact us now for a free consultation.

 Don't settle for less.

 Let us fight for what you deserve.
 Contact us today.

 The roads in Texas aren't the safest place for bicyclists.
 Texas consistently ranks on the higher end of the states with the most dangerous roads for bicyclists and highest rate for accidents.
 Some eye-opening Texas bicycle accident statistics include:

 - The state of Texas averages around 48 deaths from bicycle accidents every year - that's around 1.9 fatalities per 1 million residents within the state.

 - The Houston - Sugar Land - Baytown areas are considered 9th on the list of the most dangerous cities for cycling in the United States.